This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I do before my child leaves the hospital?

 - Clearly understand all discharge instructions.
 Ask for a telephone number for someone you can call with questions, or to get help.
 Ask about the activities your child can and cannot do at home.

 - Get your child's prescriptions filled as soon as possible.
-Know what each medicine is for, how much he should take, and how often he should take it.
+Know what each medicine is for, how much your child should take, and how often he or she should take it.
 Ask for written information about the medicine.
 Ask your pharmacist for a medicine measuring spoon if your child needs to take liquid medicine.
 Do not use a kitchen spoon to measure liquid medicines.